UPDATED: May 2021

 Appointments need to be made at least 24 hours in advance.
 Please contact us to request a time to come in and view materials.
 Our contact information is:

-Appointments will be available during the following hours during the academic semester:
+Appointments will be available during the following hours during the summer semester:

 For individuals not associated with Butler University, please contact us for University safety protocols that must be followed while on campus.